dd010101/vyos-jenkins/readme.md

 Script Path: packages/dropbear/Jenkinsfile
 ```

-(if you want to bulild package from vyos/vyos-build repository)
+(if you want to build package from vyos/vyos-build repository)

 ```
 Script Path: Jenkinsfile